zoltan-sule/leaflet.googlemapslink/README.md

 # leaflet.googlemapslink

-Simple plugin for Leaflet that adds a Google Maps button to your maps pointing to google maps.
+It is a simple plugin for Leaflet that adds a Google Maps button to your maps pointing to google maps.
+It is useful when you want to use Leaflet Map but want to access Street View or Route Planning of Google Maps.

 ## Using the plugin